BlueCyro/PhotonicFreedom/README.md

 ***This mod lets you change the intended look of Resonite.
 Some worlds are built with Resonite's defaults in mind so if things look bad - it's YOUR fault!***

+## Bug with starting in "hybrid mode"
+If you're starting Resonite in such a way where it first tries to load in VR but then goes into Desktop, the camera will bug out and you won't be able to change any post processing settings.

+Keep the headset sensor engaged until you load into a world, this will prevent that from happening.
+Literally have no idea why it's happening...

 # Settings you can change:

 - **Ambient occlusion (Both built-in and from [AmplifyCreations](https://github.com/AmplifyCreations/AmplifyOcclusion))